alfredoLopezpintos/aplicacion-react/README.md

 * `"react-router-dom": "^5.2.0"`: used to establish and redirect the navigation between index and trash bin pages.
 * `"react-scripts": "4.0.3"`: this package includes scripts and configuration used by Create React App.
 * `"redux": "^4.1.0"`: used to manage the state of the application.
-* `"redux-logger": "^3.0.6"`: used to print in the terminal all dispatched action.
+* `"redux-logger": "^3.0.6"`: used to print in the terminal all dispatched actions.
 * `"web-vitals": "^1.1.2"`: used to measure the UX performance.
 It came in the package of `create-react-app`.

 All project dependencies have a reason.
 This project uses React, Redux, React-Router, Jest & Redux Toolkit as a must for the code challenge.
 Also we are using React icons for a better UI experience and to facilitate the design development of the app.
 The other dependencies are for development purposes only.